The Devil's General? German film seeks to debunk Rommel myth

 Historians say the film is important as it will show millions of viewers the dramatic last months of the general’s life and the dilemma faced by many Germans who felt a sense of duty to their country, but were disenchanted with Hitler.

-“The Rommel film shows how a man believes he is serving a king and realizes too late that he is a devil.”
+“The Rommel film shows how a man believes he is serving a king and realises too late that he is a devil.”

 Other newspapers have also run long articles on the Rommel figure and the authoritative weekly Der Spiegel splashed “The Myth of Erwin Rommel” on its cover this week.